Master of Nursing (Nurse Practitioner)

 Please submit the following with your application:

 (3) copies of academic transcripts or clinical qualifications/achievements;

 (4) minimum of two references from two senior clinicians attesting to your advanced practice experience and capabilities.
 Referees should be your line manager (senior nurse) or a senior colleague who has an established clinical relationship with you over a minimum of one year;

 (5) letter from employer confirming employment status;

-(6) letter of support from your Director of Nursing stating that you will be supported to carry out the 300 advanced clinical practice hours while you are enrolled in the degree
+(6) letter of support from your Director of Nursing stating that you will be supported to carry out the 300 advanced clinical practice hours while you are enrolled in the degree.
+There are two letter templates available, one for use for NSW Health institutions and the other for non-NSW Health institutions.

 (7) letter from nominated Primary Clinical Supervisor stating that he/she is willing to fulfil the role of your mentor, teacher and supervisor while you participate in the required advanced practice hours;